gcurteanu/EPOSmachinekit/README.md

 * Jan 2015:
   - LinuxCNC/Machinekit component created, and tested.
 Works better than expected.
 Additional code, cleanup in progress.
 Support for multi-axis operation ongoing
+  - new state machines for 302 in place and code cleaned up somewhat, along with 402 simplified machine (most transitions in 402 are implicit)
   - next target is to integrate the ConciseDCF into a larger configuration method, yet to be determined.
 ConciseDCF is VERY good for hardware operation/upload, but writing it is problematic/error prone
   - update the CiA 302 to the latest version I could find